Wouter-VDP/nuecc_python/README.md

      * Configurable parameters: `dir_path`, `syst_loading`, `out_samples`.
        The fields that will be loaded into the `mc` and `daughter` keys are defined in [col_load.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/col_load.py)
    * [Merger.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/Merger.py)
+     * Function: After loading the samples in the previous step, we still have a plethora of simulated samples which contain overlap: the nu sample, nue sample, filtered samples.
+This python script groups these together in two outgoing samples with the same structure: a BNB nu sample which includes the increased statistics and correctly weighted the events; and a train sample which is used for retraining.
+     * Configurable parameters: `input_dir`, `training`, `remove_universes`, `reduce_query`
+     * Warning: the output files of this step are needed for the subsequent selection and will dictate the memory requirement of the chain.
+The file size can be reduced by `remove_universes`, which removes the weights of the universes corresponding to xsec, flux and reinteraction systematics.
+Another way to reduce the size is by trimming the `daughters` dataframe, which is by far the largest object after the universes.
+The `reduce_query` throws away certain daughters.
+It is important that there is still a way to broadcast data between the `mc` and `daughters` data structure.
 ## Applying the selection and adding additional variables

 ## Plotting the outcome